 401 Van Ness Ave., San Francisco

-Now known as Veterans Day, November 11 marks the 100th Anniversary of the 1918 Armistice ending World War I. ˜e American Legion and the San Francisco World War One Armistice Commemoration Committee invite you to see our exhibition Great War/World War I: The American Experience.
-This historical display focuses on the American Expeditionary Forces (AEF) and the men and women from Northern California who served at home and in France.
+Great War/World War 1: The American Experience historical display focuses on the American Expeditionary Forces (AEF) and honors men and women from Northern California who served at home and in France.
 Through artifacts, photographs, period posters, poetry, and explanatory text, we explore the motivations and sacriﬁces that tipped the war in favor of the Allies.

-Sponsors: American Legion District Eight, World War One Armistice Centennial Commemoration Committee
+Sponsors American Legion District Eight, American Legion War Memorial Commission, World War One Armistice Centennial Commemoration Committee

 More Information Contacts